anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       Setter method for paddleWidth added.
     - new scene for the "how to play" page was introduced.
     - new flag variable invert introduced to inform other functions if paddle touches the invert bonus.
+    - new flag variable startGame was introduced so that the functions loadGame and nextLevel do not set the visibility of the game buttons to true when moving to the next level or when starting a loaded game.
     - variables related to the paddle (xBreak, yBreak, breakWidth, etc ) were changed to include the word 'paddle' instead (eg. xPaddle, yPaddle, paddleWidth, etc) as the word 'break' was ambiguous.
     - start function was modified to add a new scene for How To Play, to restrict window size (window should not enlarge),